cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 <p align="center"><b>Figure 6:</b> Persistent diagram of the L96 embedding.
 These results have been produced by using the library GUDHI [^-2].</p>

-The red points (dimension 0) represent connected components that rapidly merge, indicating that the point cloud forms a single cluster.
-The blue points (dimension 1) correspond to holes in the data.
-In the persisten diagram of the L96 system, several elements in $H_1$ exhibit moderate persistence and lie noticeably far from the diagonal.
-These features reflect recurrent geometric structures of the underlying attractor.
-In contrst, the Ornstein–Uhlenbeck process produces mostly short-lived $H_1$ features clustered near the diagonal.
-A single point appears at a scale close to the correlation time $\tau=1$, reflecting the finite temporal correlation of the process.
+The connected components (elements of $H_0$) are mostly born at the beginning of the filtration.
+They merge rather quickly and at the final scale only a single connected cluster remains.
+One dimensional holes (elements of $H_1$) are more informative for this system.
+Several elements show significant persistece (blue points far from the diagonal).
+These features are a signature of the geometrci structure of the underlying attractor.

 While persistence diagrams provide a qualitative representation of topological features, they are not directly suited for standard statistical analysis.
 To address this, several vectorization methods have been proposed, such as **persistence landscapes**.
 These allow to bridge the gap between abstract topological summaries and the standard tools of statistics and machine learning.